wieluk/psychopy_linux_installer/README.md

 ## Info

+- PsychoPy recommends using Python 3.8 or 3.10.
+I had the most success with 3.8.
-- Installs the specified or default Python version as `altinstall`.
+- The specified or default Python version is installed as `altinstall`.
-- Creates a directory in given directory (default: ~):
+- A directory is created in given directory (default: ~):
   `{install_dir}/psychopy_v${PSYCHOPY_VERSION}_py_v${PYTHON_VERSION}`.
 - Building python and the wxpython wheel might take a while.